 What is a 55+ retirement community?

-Oftentimes called an active-adult community, a 55+ retirement community is a want-driven community for active retirees.
+Often called an active-adult community, a 55+ retirement community is a want-driven community for active retirees.

 The idea is that if you are at least 55, you move to a community of like-minded individuals where you can make friends and participate in activities where you share common interests.

-This is opposed to a need-driven assisted living retirement village where elderly folks receive health assistance and nursing care.
+It’s the opposite of a need-driven assisted living retirement village where elderly folks receive health assistance and nursing care.

-Pros of living in a 55+ retirement community?
+Pros of living in a 55+ retirement community

 - Low maintenance – 55+ retirement communities offer homes with easy maintenance.
 Cutting grass and trimming shrubs is no longer a chore you have to do.